emericsi/ML_EOE_tweets_classification/README.md

 	- twitter-datasets :  contains all the datasets we used to create models including the different word embeddings used for the two approaches based on their.
 	- notebook data_analysis.ipynb : is a notebook which provides the data description and further analysis that the one performed in the repport.
 	- py_functions : folder with all the python functions we created for this project.
 	- create_fast_datasets.py : run this script in order to create the datatest for the fasttext methods, make sur you deleted before the file trainfold1.txt, trainfold2.txt, trainfold3.txt, testfold1.txt, testfold2.txt, testfold3.txt, testFast.txt and Full.txt before.
-This files are in Fasttext\fT-datasets (see the section fastText for more information).
+The newly created files are in Fasttext\fT-datasets (see the section fastText for more information).
 	- Fasttext folder with all the script and results about fasttext method.
 	- all the scripts and folder used in the glove based approach (see glove based approach for more information).